gmkarl/todo/README.md

 - no longer need to buy a straight razor from barber (Hero?)
 - [x] figure out when/if Downpour is happening
 - [x] Buy SD card to replace mine for still point wii
+- [x] visit truck
+- [x] schedule as-you-wait service for truck
+- [x] add jaw exercises to routine
+- [x] reply brett quote
+- [x] email back brett if he doesn't reply to my quote request
+- [x] Free up space on laptop in preparation for repairing it and storing recordings